fsvreddit/comment-nuke/README.md

-A moderation tool used for removing and locking an entire comment tree, starting with a single comment, or at an entire post level.
+A moderation tool used for removing and locking an entire comment tree, starting either with a single comment or at an entire post level.

 Run Comment Mop using the three-dot menu or mod shield menu (depending on platform) and chose the "Mop" option.
 You can opt to remove and/or lock, and skip mod-distinguished comments if desired.

-From version 9.2, you can configure the default options for the Mop form in your app settings, which you can find via the [Developer Platform app portal(https://developers.reddit.com/my/communities)].
+From version 9.2, you can configure the default options for the Mop form in your app settings, which you can find via the [Developer Platform app portal](https://developers.reddit.com/my/communities).

 ## Credits

 This app was originally written by /u/FlyingLaserTurtle, with contributions from /u/ni5arga.

+For support for Comment Mop, please contact /u/fsv (the current maintainer) rather than either of the above users.

 ## Source code and license